geomstats/challenge-iclr-2021/README.md

 ## Results

+The paper summarizing the results and findings of the challenge is out!
+You can find it [here on the webpage of the challenge](https://gt-rl.github.io/challenge.html).

 All submissions to the challenge were of very high quality.
 We warmly congratulate all of the participants!
 We encourage the interested readers to take a look at the participants' submissions in the different folders of this repository.

 The winners were decided using the [Condorcet Method](https://github.com/geomstats/challenge-iclr-2021/blob/main/README.md#evaluation-and-ranking).